afastbaker/pingpong/README.md

 ## Specifications ##

-* The Program accepts numerical values only.
-Other values will be ignored.
+* This program produces a range (starting at 1) of numbers up to the user input number.
-  * Example Input: "!"
+  * Example Input: "2"
-  * Example Output: ""
+  * Example Output: "1,2"

 * Numbers divisible by 3 are replaced with "ping".
-  * Example Input: "9"
+  * Example Input: "3"
   * Example Output: "ping"

 * Numbers divisible by 5 are replaced with "pong".